bregman-arie/go-exercises/README.md

 <details>
 <summary>What is the recover in Go?</summary>

-In Go, the `recover` function is used to regain control of a panicking goroutine.
+<b>In Go, the `recover` function is used to regain control of a panicking goroutine.
 It is a built-in function that takes no arguments and returns an interface value.

 ```Go
 package main